 This short movie, ''Rattle Rattle".
 Get past the scare factor, and you have absolutely no idea what's going on.
 Why do Japanese endings have to be so confusing?

 Parodied with Tabitha from the third Scary Movie movie.

 In Zebraman the main character has his tv on while working on his costume.
 The show has a sentai hero called in the English dub Radiation Ranger who is battling a monster that looks like this who is calling out for her son George.

 The Korean horror film White: The Melody of the Curse features one; in this case, the ghost in question has white hair, and is believed by the protagonists to be the vengeful spirit of a K-Pop idol who committed suicide, at least until the end, where it turns out to actually be the vengeful spirit of the backup dancer who actually wrote the song, who lashes out at anyone who sings her song.

 The long-haired onryo isn't just seen in Japanese culture.
 Similar variations occur in other Asian countries as well, like China, Thailand, Vietnam, and Korea.

 Traditionally in Korea, ghosts tend to follow the same archetype as the fiend in "The Ring".
 Female ghosts look bedraggled with hair in their face, and they are always clad in white (the color worn in funerals).
-The maiden ghost is the most common and fearful in Korea.
+This type of ghost, called a maiden ghost, is the most universally feared type of ghost in Korea.